Larsa Pippen Looks Like A Smokeshow In Sexy Black Over-The-Knee Boots

 “You’re right.
 I love you and that’s the truth so I’m happy,” one more chimed in.

 This is not the only time in recent weeks that Pippen has sizzled in a NSFW ensemble.
 Last week, The Inquisitr shared that the beauty stunned in a chic and low-cut black top that had cold shoulder sleeves and showed off ample amounts of cleavage.
-Pippen paired the look with some tight jeans and completed her outfit with black heels and it comes as no shock that the post garnered a ton of likes and comments.
+Pippen paired the look with some tight jeans and completed her outfit with black heels.
+It comes as no shock that the post garnered a ton of likes and comments.